 5.3.20.1 General

-This subclause specifies the requirements for a UE that receives a REGISTRATION REJECT or SERVICE REJECT message without integrity protection with specific 5GMM causes.
+This subclause specifies the requirements for a UE that is not configured to use timer T3245 (see 3GPP TS 24.368 [17] or 3GPP TS 31.102 [22]) and receives a REGISTRATION REJECT or SERVICE REJECT message without integrity protection with specific 5GMM causes.

 NOTE: Additional UE requirements for this case, requirements for other 5GMM causes, and requirements for the case when the UE receives an integrity protected reject message are specified in subclauses 5.5.1 and 5.6.1.

-Editor's note: If timer T3245 (see 3GPP TS 24.368 [15A] or 3GPP TS 31.102 [17]) is configured by the UE as a result of the work on 5G_CIoT-CT, its impact is FFS.

 ***** Next change *****